kp300/shotdroid/README.md

 # ShotDroid v1.1

 ShotDroid is a pentesting tool for android.
 There are 3 tools that have their respective functions:
- - **Android Files :** Get files from Android directory, internal and external storage (Images, Downloads, Whatsapp, Videos, ..)
+ - **Android Files :** Get files from Android directory, internal and external storage (Images, Videos, Whatsapp, ..)
  - **Android Keylogger :** Android Keylogging Keyboard + Reverse Shell.
  - **Take Face Webcam :** Take face shot from the target phone's front camera and PC webcam.